Anthropic × Canadian Government: Understanding Its Impact on Public Sector AI

 Book a 60‑minute scoping session.
 We’ll design the guardrails, wire retrieval to your authoritative content, and run a pilot that measures outcomes citizens actually feel.

-The UK is piloting a GOV.UK AI assistant with Anthropic.
-Headlines call it “ironic,” given warnings about AI‑driven job losses.
-The real story: a chance to modernise citizen services—if government keeps control of data, deploys open integrations, and measures outcomes (faster resolutions, higher completion rates) rather than hype.
+Canada is piloting a GOV.CA AI assistant with Anthropic.
+Headlines call it “ironic,” considering warnings about AI‑driven job losses.
+The real story: an opportunity to modernize citizen services—if the government maintains control of data, implements open integrations, and measures outcomes (faster resolutions, higher completion rates) rather than hype.

 Why this matters now

-• The UK is moving from AI talk to AI delivery: a citizen assistant to help people navigate services and get tailored guidance, starting with employment support.
+• Canada is moving from AI talk to AI delivery: a citizen assistant to help people navigate services and receive tailored guidance, starting with employment support.

 • Media framed it as ironic: Anthropic warning about automation risks while helping build a job‑seeker tool.
-Both can be true; the point is safety + usefulness in the same programme.
+Both can be true; the point is safety + usefulness in the same program.

 • For public bodies, the question isn’t “AI: yes/no?” but “Under what controls—and does it actually help citizens?”